arthurvoloshyn/blog/src/entities/Article/README.md

-## Сущность статьи
+### Article Entity

-### данная сущность является базой для создания статьи
+### This entity is the basis for creating an article.

 #### Public api

 - Components

-`ArticleDetails` - компонент с информацией о статье
+`ArticleDetails` - component with information about the article

-`ArticleList` - компонент со списком статей
+`ArticleList` - component with the list of articles

 - selectors

-`getArticleData` - Селектор для получения информации о текущей открытой статье
+`getArticleData` - Selector to get information about the currently open article

-`getUserIsEditArticle` - Селектор для проверки на возможность редактирования статьи
+`getUserIsEditArticle` - Selector for checking whether an article can be edited.

-`getArticleError` - Селектор для получения ошибки
+`getArticleError` - Selector to get an error

 - slice

-`articleReducer` - Редюсер для работы с сущностью
+`articleReducer` - Reducer for working with an entity

 - types

-  - `Article` - Тип, описывающий статью
+  - `Article` - Type describing an article
-  - `SortType` - Тип, описывающий по каким параметрам возможна сортировка
+  - `SortType` - Type describing what parameters can be sorted by
-  - `ArticleType` - Типы статей
+  - `ArticleType` - Types of articles
-  - `ArticleView` - Тип, описывающий варианты отображения(сетка или лист)
+  - `ArticleView` - Type describing display options (grid or sheet)
-  - `ArticleSchema` - Тип, описывающий схему для редюсера
+  - `ArticleSchema` - Type describing the schema for the editor.